gcarreno/re-usable-workflows/README.md

 Collection of GitHub reusable workflows for a variety of languages

+# Warning

+I have not yet implemented sane defaults and error detection.
+I've also made a hard coded dependency on [git-cliff](https://git-cliff.org/) to produce the release notes.
+The next phase will be to get all this corrected and/or made optional, somehow.

 # Languages

 ## Object Pascal: Lazarus

 - [main](.github/workflows/main.lazarus.yml)
   This is the one you should copy to your Lazarus repository, and customise, because it calls the ones bellow
 - [build](.github/workflows/build.lazarus.yml)
   This one takes care of compiling the app itself and uploading the compiled binaries as an artefact.
 It's called remotely from the main one above
 - [test](.github/workflows/test.lazarus.yml)